Home โ€บ Interests โ€บ Travel Tips

 Dining in France.
 Photo by Janna Graber

 Many hotels still use old-fashioned keys.
-You don’t have to carry them around, though – leave them at the front desk when you go out and pick up on your return.
+You don’t have to carry them around, though; just leave them at the front desk when you go out and pick them up on your return.

 Don’t worry if they want to see your passport when checking in; this is normal practice in Europe due to requirements from law enforcement agencies.

-If you plan on visiting popular attractions (especially in Paris or Rome) and think that tickets may sell out, consider booking ahead of time.
-At peak times, tickets can be sold-out.
+If you plan on visiting popular attractions (especially in Paris or Rome), consider booking ahead of time.
+At peak times, tickets can be sold out.

 Planning ahead prevents you from waiting in long lines and risking disappointment should the event get too crowded for space to accommodate everyone who wants to attend.

-One thing you should do before traveling is to bring shoes that are already broken in for walking.
-You’ll be walking a lot on cobblestone, which can cause blisters.
+One thing to consider when traveling in Europe is to bring shoes that are already broken in for walking.
+You’ll be walking a lot, sometimes on cobblestones, which can cause blisters with poorly fitted shoes.

 Some of my best memories in Europe have come from sitting outside at an outdoor café, in a park or even one of the palace gardens.